Mental health at university

 A growing number of charities and organisations provide free and confidential advice, including Student Minds, Mind, SANE and the Mental Health Foundation.

-For 24-hour support, you can call:
+For 24-hour support, you can contact:

 - Samaritans – free, over-the-phone emotional support to anyone in distress in the UK, on 116 123